UNIVERSITY OF PITTSBURGH

 OVERVIEW OF FELLOWSHIP

-The fellowship benefits from multidisciplinary collaborations with neurosurgery, oculoplastics, neuroradiology, and head and neck oncology.
+The fellowship benefits from multidisciplinary collaborations with neurosurgery, oculoplastics, neuroradiology, head and neck pathology and head and neck oncology.

 FELLOWSHIP DESCRIPTION